As a game about secrets where everyone has a hidden agenda, there are naturally loads of spoilers beyond this point. Take care.

-Ambiguously Evil: She does manipulate the other scientists at Omega Ranch, but she doesn't seem to be that fond of Darrow.
-She may simply have been trying to ensure none of them got themselves killed.
-And at the end of the game, she joins with Page, though that might've been out of necessity rather than ill intentions.
+- Ambiguously Evil: She does manipulate the other scientists at Omega Ranch, but she doesn't seem to be that fond of Darrow, and she was convinced he was going to prevent the augmented people from being controlled, not send them berserk.
+She may simply have been trying to ensure none of her fellow scientists got themselves killed.
+And at the end of the game, she joins with Page, though she may only have done so out of necessity.

-Stuffed into the Fridge: She is killed in the very first mission of the game.
-Subverted.
+- Stuffed into the Fridge: She is apparently killed in the very first mission of the game, and her death drives Adam's search, but it's subverted.
 Page had her "death" faked so she could work for him no strings attached.